 On 22 December 2010, the district court dismissed B&W from the litigation.
 In November 2012, the trial court entered an order setting forth the text of the corrective statements and directed the parties to engage in discussions with the Special Master to implement them.
 After various proceedings and appeals, the federal district court in October 2017 ordered RJRT and the other US tobacco company defendants to fund the publishing of compelled public statements in various US media outlets, including in newspapers, and on television, the companies' websites and cigarette packaging.
-The corrective communications commenced running regularly in major US newspapers and television networks on 26 November 2017, ran in newspapers through March 2018 and will appear on television through November 2018.
-In light of the corrective communications implementation requirements, a
+The compelled public statements began appearing in US newspapers on 24 November 2017 and ran serially over four months; they began appearing on national US broadcast television networks on 27 November 2017 and ran several times per week for one year.
+The statements also began appearing on RJRT websites on 18 June 2018 and first appeared on package onserts beginning in November 2018 (the onserts will be distributed periodically through mid-2020).
+The district court is considering mandating the display of the compelled public statements at retail point of sale; briefing on that issue concluded on 14 September 2018.